-Crew members (except for Androids, see Races, above) can be trained in five essential skills: science, navigation, engineering, communications, and medicine.
+Crewmembers (except for Androids) can be trained in five essential skills: science, navigation, engineering, communications, and medicine.
 All training is done in Personnel.
-A given crew member's learning rate depends on the learning rate of his or her race.
+A given crewmember's learning rate depends on the learning rate of his or her race.
 All skills are important to the proper functioning of your vessel, with the most important being Communication, Science and Navigation.
 Following is a brief description of each skill and its relevance to your crew.

-Science: Your ship's sensors are your primary means of gathering information, and it is the duty of the Science Officer to interpret that information.
-The more skilled a Science Officer the more complete and accurate will be the information from the sensor reading.
-This information can be of vital importance (e.g., an alien vessel's military capability: a planet's suitability as a potential colony world).
+1.3.1 Science: Your ship's sensors are your primary means of gathering information, and it is the duty of the Science Officer to interpret that information.
+The more skilled a Science Officer, the more complete and accurate will be the information from the sensor reading.
+This information can be of vital importance (e.g., an alien vessel's military capability; a planet's suitability as a potential colony world).
 At skill levels greater than 150, a Science Officer can detect aliens over long distances and can pinpoint their position.

-Navigation: Navigation is of primary importance to space travel.
+1.3.2 Navigation: Navigation is of primary importance to space travel.
 Without an effective Navigator you face the danger of becoming lost in space.
 This may result in the loss of precious time and fuel and may even place you in hostile territory.
 In addition, a skilled navigator (with a skill level greater than 150) can determine the presence of continuum fluxes in space.
 These fluxes are paired and connected by extra-dimensional worm-holes, so that by entering one of a pair of fluxes, your vessel will be transported, almost instantaneously, to the other.
-Although continuum fluxes can be useful in navigation (since a highly-skilled navigator can take advantage of their ability to transport you instantaneously), they can also be very hazardous.
+Although continuum fluxes can be useful in navigation (since a highly-skilled Navigator can take advantage of their ability to transport you instantaneously), they can also be very hazardous.
 A poorly trained Navigator will have difficulty spotting fluxes and may even cause your vessel to hit one accidentally.
 Navigators with skill levels of 150 or below will not be able to see them at all.
-In addition, after transportation through a flux, it takes the Navigator, the greater the accuracy of the shot.
+In addition. after transportation through a flux, it takes the Navigator time to determine the ship's new position.
+The more skilled the Navigator, the less time it will take and the less risk your crew will face.
+It is the Navigator who fires the ship's missiles and lasers; the more skilled the Navigator, the greater the accuracy of the shot.
 Finally, if your Navigator's skill is less than 200, your terrain vehicle may become lost during storms on a planet's surface.

-Engineering: It is your Engineer's responsibility to repair any damage your ship sustains.
+1.3.3 Engineering: It is your Engineer's responsibility to repair any damage your ship sustains.
 The speed and efficiency with which the repairs are executed depends on the Engineer's skill rating.
-In addition, key elements may be required for repairs, and the longer a repair takes, the higher the probability that one of these element will be required.
+In addition, key elements may be required for repairs, and the longer a repair takes, the higher the probability that one of these elements will be required.
 Repairs must be suspended until the missing element is obtained.
-All the elements that may required for repairs can be obtained in the Trade Depot at Starport (see Part 2, below).
+All the elements that may be required for repairs can be obtained in the Trade Depot at Starport (see Part 2: Starport).